ttdatt/react-native-js-background-thread/README.md

 ## Usage

-The returned data from that function must be a string
+The returned data from pure function must be a string

 ```javascript
     import {runAsync} from 'react-native-js-background-thread';